-For nearly a decade after receiving my BA in journalism from American University I remained in the D.C.
+For nearly a decade after receiving my degree in what was then called print journalism at American University, I remained in the D.C.
 Metro area and held professional roles in media and nonprofit communications.
-I’ve worked and received in-depth training as a reporter, copy editor, digital strategist, and peer writing consultant.
-I have experience collaborating with writers throughout the stages of composition on ideas, content, sources, structure, and grammar.
-My skills have helped to shape journal articles, dissertations, academic papers, professional memos, cover letters, book proposals, personal essays, and reported features.
+From 2006-2015 I worked and received in-depth training as a reporter, copy editor, and digital strategist, and while in the MSW program at the University of Maryland, Baltimore, I worked at the Writing Center as a graduate peer writing consultant, collaborating with my social work peers and students of medicine, nursing, and pharmacy, on their academic and professional papers.
+My skills can help throughout the stages of composition to shape journal articles, dissertations, memos, cover letters, book proposals, personal essays, and reported features.

-Since “Chat History” was published I’ve been writing a memoir about grief, memory, healthcare, and the Internet.
-Today my memoir incorporates knowledge gained from my experiences of healing and holding healing space for others.
-I expect to complete a manuscript by the end of 2021.
+Since “Chat History” was published I’ve been writing a memoir examining grief, memory, healthcare, and the Internet.
+Today my memoir incorporates the theoretical and practical knowledge I’ve encountered through my professional and personal experiences since Clark died.
+I expect to complete a manuscript by May 2022.

 Email me to start working together on your project or to commission my writing.
 I can provide my C.V. and references upon request.